From Victim to Survivor: Ending Sexual Assault

 School Appearances

-I am so grateful to have been a guest speaker at multiple Sexual Assault Awareness Month events at schools in Massachusetts, including Worcester State University's Denim Arts & Crafts Event for Denim Day and Stand with Survivors.
-During these appearances, I had the chance to speak with students and faculty about the meaning of consent and how to best support survivors, and to tell my own story in the hopes that doing so will help encourage people to show more empathy towards survivors and hold perpetrators accountable for their actions, and maybe even empower some survivors to speak up about their own experiences.
-Use the contact form below to request an appearance from me!
+I am deeply grateful for the opportunity to serve as a guest speaker at multiple Sexual Assault Awareness Month events at schools across Massachusetts, including Worcester State University’s Denim Arts & Crafts Event for Denim Day and Stand With Survivors.
+During these appearances, I engaged with students and faculty in meaningful conversations about consent, how to effectively support survivors, and the importance of accountability.
+I also shared my own story in the hope that it would foster greater empathy, encourage informed allyship, and empower survivors to speak out about their experiences when they feel ready.

-I am so privileged to work with Pathways 4 Change (P4C), the Boston Area Rape Crisis Center (BARCC), and Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault (JDI) to help with the initiatives these organizations are engaged in to help prevent sexual assault and support survivors.
-I was extremely excited to be a featured speaker and walk team leader at BARCC's 19th Annual Walk for Change to help spread awareness around this issue, show support for survivors, and fundraise for BARCC, to be a featured speaker at P4C's Denim Day Community Event, and to join JDI at their 2025 Spring Into Action celebration reception.
-I am also looking forward to working with P4C, BARCC, and JDI on their legislative lobbying efforts, which will help make our justice system a better friend to survivors seeking justice for the crimes committed against them.
-Check back in for more updates!
+I am honored to work alongside Pathways for Change (P4C), the Boston Area Rape Crisis Center (BARCC), and Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault (JDI), supporting their critical initiatives to prevent sexual violence and advocate for survivors.
+I was especially grateful for the opportunity to serve as a featured speaker and walk team leader at BARCC’s 19th Annual Walk for Change, helping to raise awareness, show solidarity with survivors, and fundraise in support of BARCC’s mission.
+I was also proud to be a featured speaker at P4C’s Denim Day Community Event and to join JDI at their 2025 Spring Into Action celebration reception.
+In December 2025, I organized a fundraiser benefiting these organizations in response to the announced $7 million cut to survivor services—a decision that has since been overturned for reconsideration.
+I look forward to continuing this work and sharing more updates soon.

-I see the Miss America Organization (MAO) is a platform, and I am using the social media connections from MAO to spread awareness around, and educate people on, the issue of sexual assault.
-Throughout the month of April, Sexual Assault Awareness Month, I posted on various topics related to sexual assault and gave people the opportunity to ask me questions about anything related to sexual assault or my own personal experience in healing and pursuing justice against my perpetrator, in the hopes that people would walk away with a greater understanding of the issue and more empathy and support for survivors, and that survivors would feel less alone in their healing journeys.
-I also welcomed different speakers–including Christina Zuba, Managing Attorney, Education Advocacy, Chicago Alliance Against Sexual Exploitation; Danielle Balocca, clinician Intern Program Manager and Senior Clinician, Boston Area Rape Crisis Center; Worcester Police Department; and others–to share their own survivor stories or their advice on supporting survivors.
-Be sure to check out my social media pages, linked above!
+I view the Miss America Opportunity (MAO) as a powerful platform, and I use the organization’s social media reach to raise awareness and educate others about sexual assault.
+Throughout April—Sexual Assault Awareness Month—I shared posts on a range of topics related to sexual violence and created space for open, thoughtful dialogue by inviting people to ask questions about the issue, as well as about my own journey of healing and pursuing justice.
+My goal was for audiences to leave with a deeper understanding of the issue, increased empathy, and clearer ways to support survivors, while also helping survivors feel less alone in their healing journeys.
+I also welcomed a number of guest speakers to these conversations, including Christina Zuba, Managing Attorney for Education Advocacy at the Chicago Alliance Against Sexual Exploitation; Danielle Balocca, Clinician Intern Program Manager and Senior Clinician at the Boston Area Rape Crisis Center; members of the Worcester Police Department; and others who shared their expertise, survivor stories, and guidance on supporting survivors.
+Be sure to check out my social media pages, linked above, to learn more.